 Prediction and evaluation of likely significant environmental effects • Effects identified include the types listed in the Directive (biodiversity, population, human health, fauna, flora, soil, water, air, climate factors, material assets, cultural heritage and landscape), as relevant; and other local likely environmental effects are also covered, Tables A2, A3 and A4 as appropriate.
 Both positive and negative effects are considered, and the duration of effects (short, medium or long-term) is addressed.
 Tables B2 and B3 Likely secondary, cumulative (growing in quantity and strength) and synergistic (acting together) effects are identified, where practicable.
 Table B4 Inter-relationships between effects are considered, where practicable.
 Chapter 5, chapter 6 The prediction and evaluation of effects makes use of relevant accepted standards, regulations, and thresholds (i.e. data gathered for the evidence Chapter 5, chapter 6 base).Methods used to evaluate the effects are described.
 Chapter 2 Mitigation measures Measures envisaged to prevent, reduce and offset any significant adverse effects of implementing the Neighbourhood Development Plan are indicated.
 Chapter 6, paragraph 6.6 - 6.9 Issues to be taken into account when determining planning applications or other projects, for example funding bids, are identified.
 Chapter 6 The Environmental Report Is clear and concise in its layout and presentation. - Uses simple, clear language and avoids or explains technical terms.
-Uses maps and other illustrations, where appropriate.
-Chapter 2 Explains the methodology used.
-Explains who was consulted and what methods of consultation were used.
-Paragraph 2.6-2.9 Identifies sources of information, including expert judgement and matters of opinion.
-Paragraph 2.8-2.9 Contains a non-technical summary covering the overall approach to the SEA, the objectives of the Neighbourhood Development Plan, the main options considered, and any changes to the Neighbourhood Development Plan resulting from the SEA.
-Page 1 / Paragraph 1.8 / Chapter 6 Consultation The SEA is consulted on as an integral part of the plan-making process of the Neighbourhood Development Plan.
-Paragraph 2.6-2.9 Consultation Bodies and the public likely to be affected by, or having an interest in, the Neighbourhood Development Plan are consulted in ways and at times, which give them an early and effective opportunity within appropriate time frames to express their opinions on the draft Neighbourhood Development Plan and Environmental Report.
-Chapter 8 Decision-making and information on the decision The environmental report and the opinions of those consulted are taken into account in finalising and adopting the Neighbourhood Development Plan.
-Chapter 8 An explanation is given of how they have been taken into account.
-Following draft consultation Reasons are given for choosing the Neighbourhood Development Plan as adopted, in the light of other reasonable alternatives considered.
-Following draft consultation
+Uses maps and other illustrations,

+Chapter 2

+Paragraph 2.6-2.9

+Paragraph 2.8-2.9

+Page 1 / Paragraph 1.8 / Chapter 6

+Paragraph 2.6-2.9

+Chapter 8

+Chapter 8

+Chapter 6

+Following examination